 If you’ve ever hugged a tree all the way around, we bet it was not a sequoia.
 Aside from having every vowel in their name (a-e-i-o-u), sequoias are cool for another reason: they’re huge!
-This photo shows the Grizzly Giant, a sequoia in Yosemite National Park in California.
-Sequoias are the largest trees in the world by volume, i.e. how much air space their thick trunks and branches take up.
-The very largest tree is the General Sherman tree in Sequoia National Park.
-Its trunk is 25 feet wide, and at 275 feet it’s pretty tall, too.
-That’s because it’s been growing for over 2,500 years.
+The largest one, the General Sherman tree in Sequoia National Park, has a trunk 25 feet wide, because it’s been growing for over 2,500 years.
 Try getting your arms around that!

 Wee ones: Find the biggest thing in your room that you can reach your arms around for a hug.
 Could your hand touch the other hand?
 The other wrist?
 Your elbow?